 The privileges of co-op membership are made possible by each member’s own commitment to sharing the responsibilities for care of the facility and horses.
 To facilitate this communal effort, we follow a consistent schedule each day.

 The total weekly time commitment for co-op instructors is 5 hours.

 - 1 hour: Co-op meeting.
 Mondays at 9 p.m.

 - 4 hours: Two work shifts.
 Work shift commitments may also be fulfilled by serving as a lesson instructor.

 Assistants commit to an additional two hours of assistant’s course lab time each week.
-Team members commit to additional time for practice and team meetings, but must also be members of co-op to remain on the team.
+Equestrian Team members commit to additional time for practice and team meetings, but must also be members of co-op to remain on the team.

 More information and resources